harmti/coffeebot-server/README.md

 Coffeebot uses Ubiquiti Networks mFi mPower device https://www.ubnt.com/mfi/mpower/.
 Coffeebot runs as an extra process on the mPower device.
 It does not interact with the normal mFi Controller process.

 Tested only on mPower mini decice, server running on Ubuntu.
+Runs both with Python 2 and 3.

 How does it work
 ----------------